Cod3xDev/BFEVFL-To-JSON/README.md

 ## Description

-BfevToJsonConverter is a command-line tool for converting BFEVFL (Binary Formatted Event) files to JSON format.
+BfevToJsonConverter is a command-line tool for converting BFEVFL files to JSON format.
 It uses the BfevLibrary by Arch Leaders to perform the conversion.

 ## Usage